magicalons1/AON/README.md

 Sovereign and Global Crypto–Web4 Ecosystem with PQC on Blockchain Project Description

 This project defines a strategic architecture to establish a Sovereign and Global Crypto–Web4 Ecosystem, with an initial focus on the United Arab Emirates (UAE).
-Our vision is to position the UAE as the global capital of Web4, merging the physical and digital layers to create a secure, decentralized technological infrastructure adaptable to any nation that values digital sovereignty.
+Andorra , Suiza , Belgium, Amsterdam , Monaco.
+Our vision is to position the global capital of Web4, merging the physical and digital layers to create a secure, decentralized technological infrastructure adaptable to any nation that values digital sovereignty.

 World Wirld Web Woven
 Key Features